5 Key Areas That Impact Human Performance

 Work as one to ensure that individuals can control their bodies without movement and during movement.

-Increased Stability; Reduced Risk of Falls – Voxx HPT significantly reduces likelihood of loss of balance, fall, slip or trip.
+Increased Stability; Reduced Risk of Falls – Our recommended solutions significantly reduce the likelihood of loss of balance, fall, slip or trip.
 Users are 8X less likely to fall, average improvements of 31% in lateral and dynamic stability.
 (LiUNA Study)

 Sleep & Recovery Time